 - Type (b) are projects that you propose yourself, which may then be approved by the Department.
 Any such project must be approved by the Coordinator of the appropriate Group, and a member of CUED staff must be willing to act as supervisor.
-Arrangements to undertake this type of project should begin during the Lent Term of Part IIA.
+Arrangements to undertake this type of project should begin during the Michaelmas Term of Part IIA.

 Your project is a very important part of the final year and is expected to take up roughly half your working time throughout the whole of that year.
 Given the amount of effort involved, it is essential that you find a project which will engage your interest.
 A good project will be one that stretches your ability in the skills which you have acquired on the Cambridge engineering course and will give you opportunity to show initiative in more than one area of engineering activity, such as experimentation, design, computing or analysis.

 For detailed information see: